-The UDI will now assess whether changes in the situation in Somalia mean that Somalians who got a refugee status before 1 October 2014 still have a need for protection, or if it is safe for them to move back to Somalia.
+The UDI will now assess whether changes in the situation in Mogadishu mean that Somalians who got a refugee status before 1 October 2014 still have a need for protection, or if it is safe for them to move back to Mogadishu.
 This has been decided by the Ministry of Justice and Public Security.

 If you would like more information about who can be given protection (asylum) and who can lose their residence permit, you can read our information letter:

 Your refugee status will be re-assessed if you arrived in Norway as an asylum seeker, and received a refugee status before 1 October 2014, and have not yet received a permanent residence permit.

 If this applies to you, you will most likely have a green refugee travel document.

 Your refugee status will also be re-assessed if you have received a (derived) refugee status because your spouse, cohabitant or parent has been given refugee status in Norway, and he or she was given this before 1 October 2014.
 However, if this person already has a permanent residence permit, settlement permit or Norwegian citizenship, we will not re-assess your refugee status.

 The Asylum department in the UDI will assess whether the changes in Mogadishu means that you no longer need protection.

 If you have applied for a renewal of your residence permit, and have not received an answer yet, you must keep waiting for an answer from the UDI.
 We will contact you if we need any documentation or other information from you.
 You will be notified when we have processed your application.